vegaprotocol/documentation/docs/api/primary-elements.md

 vega_network: TESTNET
 ---

-Below you can see a list of the primary elements, and their API calls, that you'll want to understand to interact with Vega.
+While there are hundreds of available endpoints, the categories below cover the basics to get you started with understanding what you need to interact with Vega.

 ## Parties
 A party is a single user, defined as a Vega public key.
 As one person or entity can have many public keys, this is a unique identifier as far as an individual key's actions.
 A party ID and a Vega public key (pubkey) are equivalent, and can be used interchangeably.